 Both the terms stem from the word friendly, which means someone who has a kind and pleasant way towards someone.
 So, which one of the comparatives is correct?
 Let’s find out!

-Friendlier vs. More Friendly: What’s the Difference?
+More Friendly Or Friendlier: What’s the Difference?

 The difference between the two comparatives is quite simple, one is an adjective (friendlier) and the other is an adverb (more friendly).
 Thus, depending on the context and need of the sentence, you must switch the comparative.